LIT-Protocol/docs/docs/support/faq.md

 Yes!
 Check out this [sample project.](https://github.com/dOrgJelli/lit-protocol-wasm-test/blob/d4b8873f9a5bceaf98e7f7a1bf325bf597cbfa40/src/App.js#L6-L51.)

-### 12. Why I'm getting following error message while making connection to Lit nodes "Error: Unable to verify the first certificate in nodejs"?
+### 12. I am getting the following error when connecting to the Lit nodes: "Error: Unable to verify the first certificate in nodejs".
+What may be causing this?

-If you're facing the `Error: unable to verify the first certificate` issue in Node.js while making connection to Lit nodes, then please ensure that you don't have unnecessary firewalls on your network preventing Lit calls to work properly.
-You can use VPNs or software like https://1.1.1.1/ to get access to more open and safer internet.
+If you're facing this error while using Node.js, please first verify that you don't have unnecessary firewalls on your network that are preventing you from connecting to the Lit network properly.
+If you're using a VPN or software solution such as https://1.1.1.1/ , you should not face any issues.

 <br />